Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

 The result in Section~\ref{sec:analysis} claims that the defender, namely, the Bayesian defense mechanism, always wins in an asymptotic manner when the stochastic model of the system is available and \emph{the vulnerability to be exploited for intrusion is known and modeled.} The latter condition is quantitatively described by the condition $\pi_0(\tm)>0$.
 Although the derived result proves a quite powerful defense capability, it is also true that it is almost impossible to be aware of all possible vulnerabilities in advance.
 Moreover, it is also challenging to implement effective countermeasures for all scenarios and to compute the equilibrium of the dynamic game.

 In this section, as an application of the finding in the previous section, we consider \emph{defensive deception} using bluffing that utilizes asymmetric recognitions between the attacker and the defender.
 Suppose that an attacker exploits a vulnerability of which the defender is unaware but the attacker is unaware of the defender's unawareness.
 Then their recognition becomes asymmetric in the sense that the attacker does not correctly recognize the defender's recognition of the vulnerability.
-This situation naturally arises in practice because defender's recognition is private information.
+This situation naturally arises in practice because the defender's recognition is private information.
 By utilizing the asymmetric recognition, the defender can possibly deceive the attacker such that the attacker believes that the defender might be aware of the vulnerability and carrying out effective counteractions.
-Specifically, we consider the bluffing strategies with which system's state does not possess information about the defender's belief.
+Specifically, we consider the bluffing strategies where the system's state does not possess information about the defender's belief.
 For instance, if the defender chooses the reactions that affect only the players' utilities without influence to the system, the state is independent of the reaction.
 By concealing the defender's unawareness, the defender's recognition, which is quantified by her belief, is completely unknown to the attacker over time.

-The defensive deception is possibly able to force the attacker to stop the execution in the middle of the attack even if the defender is actually unaware of the exploited vulnerability.
+The defensive deception is possibly able to force the attacker to withdraw even if the defender is actually unaware of the exploited vulnerability.
 For instance, consider the example in Sec.~\ref{subsec:sketch} and suppose that emergency shutdown of the system can be carried out by the defender.
 Suppose also that the attacker wants to keep administrative privileges of the PLC.
-In this case, the attacker may rationally terminate her evasive maneuvers after a finite time step due to the risk of sudden shutdown.
+In this case, the attacker may rationally terminate her evasive maneuvers after a finite number of time steps due to the risk of sudden shutdown.
 The objective of this section is to show that the hypothesis is true in a formal manner.

 \if0

 \fi